Winnie Harlow Stuns In Skimpy Bikini While Slurping Noodles In New Instagram Share

 The bikini top appeared to be a triangle number that covered her chest.
 Although, followers were treated to a peek at her cleavage as she leaned slightly forward in the shot.
 The top was held up by thin straps that tied behind her neck and around her toned figure.
 She paired the top with a matching bottom.

 She added a few accessories to the outfit, including what looked to be a gold necklace, a thick bracelet on her right arm, several rings, and a pair of hoop earrings.
 The image featured Winnie with a mouthful of noodles, along with a plate filled with the delicious food.
-Despite the supermodel looking as if she was getting ready to hop into a swimming pool, she appeared to be indoors, as the backdrop featured wood panels windows and a sofa.
+Despite the supermodel looking as if she was getting ready to hop into a swimming pool, she appeared to be indoors, as the backdrop featured wood paneled windows and a sofa.

 In the caption, Winnie made reference to the scrumptious noodles in front of her, and she tagged the photographer.

-The post received significant love from her millions of followers gaining more than 60,000 likes and nearly 300 comments in less than two hours.
+The post received significant love from her millions of followers, gaining more than 60,000 likes and nearly 300 comments in less than two hours.
 Instagram users rushed to the comments section to share their love for the meal and the model.

 “Slay queen,” wrote one user.